What Is The Difference Between Striker And Winger?

 Strikers and wingers have to bring danger to the opposing area and make sure to create as many chances as possible to win the game.

-Here’s a full article about the winger position in soccer.
+Here’s an entire article about the winger position in soccer.

 Here’s another one about the striker position in soccer.